top of page

-The Importance of “What’s Next”
+The Importance Of “What’s Next”

 We have all had a lot of “Firsts” in our lives; our first step, first day of school, first kiss, first dance, first car and our first job.
 The list can go on and on with the things we have done for the first time.
 Some were really hard, some we thought were going to be hard but turned out a lot simpler than we feared and some just happened by accident … but we got through them all.
 Then we all have had some pretty neat “Lasts” in our lives as well: the last time you had to ask your parent’s permission, the last time you had a curfew on a date, the last time you had to study for a French, trigonometry, or chemistry final …or whatever courses you hated.
 Life is full of lots of great “First and Lasts”.